srmklive/laravel-twofactor-authentication/README.md

 <a name="credits"></a>
 ## Credits

-This plugins code is a direct port of the two-factor authentication functionality implemented in [Laravel Spark](https://github.com/laravel/spark) by @taylorotwell.
+This plugins code is a direct port of the two-factor authentication functionality implemented in [Laravel Spark](https://github.com/laravel/spark) by [Taylor Otwell](https://github.com/taylorotwell).
 However some modifications are done to the original code in this plugin.

 <a name="introduction"></a>
 ## Introduction